arcadiapage/arcadiapage.github.io/_posts/2022-08-20-rethink-your-sensitivity-8-important-life-changes-to-make-after-learning-you-re-an-hsp.md

 Forgiveness and letting go aren't about forgetting what happened -- They're about releasing the grip of the things that keep you stuck from moving forward.
 You move from a place of blame to a place of finding comfort, peace, and actual solutions.

 So this is my super list of things I think highly sensitive people need in their lives.
 I so wish I knew I needed these things a long time ago.
+If you feel ready to go deeper, you can find more in my book [Love Your Sensitivity:7 Essential Life Changes to Make After Learning You're a Highly Sensitive Person](https://payhip.com/b/KI5eW).